 Steel for Lunch is a Friday lunchtime series that explores topics of interest to the steel construction community.
 Case studies, research presentations, and professional advice are all on the menu.
 Join to learn, or present and share your expertise!

 We recognize the additional training and experiences that our students receive through the Steel Centre Industry-Ready endorsement.
 Motivated students complete training and experience across core areas to develop their abilities outside the traditional curriculum.

 residual stresses in welded girders

-Lateral–torsional buckling provisions in structural steel design standards were developed using assumptions about fabrication procedures from decades ago.
+Lateral–torsional buckling provisions in structural steel design standards were developed using assumptions about residual stresses consistent with fabrication procedures from decades ago.
 Now, a re-examination of these provisions is appropriate for welded bridge girders.

 Industry partnerships make the Steel Centre what it is: a unique meeting place for a variety of construction stakeholders, working together to imagine and transform the future of steel construction.